AminElsehemy/education-assignment/education-engineer/terraform-getting-started.md

 # Getting Started with Terraform - Docker Provider
 HashiCorp Terraform is an infrastructure as code tool that lets you define both cloud and on-prem resources in human-readable configuration files that you can version, reuse, and share.
 You can then use a consistent workflow to provision and manage all of your infrastructure throughout its lifecycle.

 The Docker provider is used to interact with Docker containers and images.
 It uses the Docker API to manage the lifecycle of Docker containers.

-The objective of this tutorial is to get you started with Terraform and walk you through the Terraform basics to build and destroy Docker infrastructure.
+The objective of this tutorial is to get you started with Terraform and walk you through the Terraform basics to build and destroy Docker infrastructure using Terraform Docker Provider.

-Test

 This tutorial provides you a step-by-step guide to achieve the following: